scalesocket/scalesocket/README.md

 ## About

-ScaleSocket is a command line tool that lets you to wrap a script or binary, and serve it collaboratively over websockets.
-Clients then connect to *rooms* (a.k.a. channels) which have a unique URL (`wss://example.com/exampleroom`).
-Connecting to a room spawns a new process of the wrapped binary.
+ScaleSocket is a command line tool that lets you to wrap a backend script or binary, and serve it collaboratively over websockets.

+Clients connect to *rooms* (a.k.a. channels) which have a unique URL (`wss://example.com/room1`).
+Connecting to a room spawns a new backend process.
 Subsequent connections to the same room share the process.

+The backend does not require any network code or room handling logic.

 ## Documentation